shriya22/dataviz_proj/README.md

   -	Make sure the labels are clear and not too long.
   -	Use direct labelling .
 For example, in a line chart, towards the end of each line we can provide labels, instead of indicating what each line means somewhere else.

-*	**Perform all the calcutions and visualize it**: The audience will find it hard to follow if we expect them to further perform some calculations and get insights from that.
-Instead, we must do all the calculations ourselves and visualise that in our plot.
+*	**Perform all the calcutions and visualize it**: The audience will find it hard to follow if we expect them to further perform some calculations and obtain insights from that.
+Instead, we must do all the calculations ourselves and visualise it in our plot.

 + **Be careful when using colours**: Colours are very useful for creating effective visuals, but  overdoing it can lead to many ambiguities.
   - Same colours have to be used for the same kind of data.
 Depending on the scenario, we have to pick the right colours for the information we want to convey.
 For example, when comparing last year's sales to this year's sale, use different colour for each year.